Norms, Institutions, and Robots: Relating Institutions and Domains

-{\em Must execute (at least) once.} The semantics of this norm, should make sure that a certain behavior is active at least once in the given trajectory:
+\textbf{Must.} The semantics of a `must' norm makes sure that certain behavior is active at least once in the given trajectory: {

-The semantics of this norm is defined as all trajectories $({\mathbb I},\tau)$, where for each agent playing a $role$, there exists at least one behavior in the grounding of $act$ that is active for that agent at some time $t$.
-Variants of this semantics are possible, e.g., stating that the behavior should be enacted at all times (not just once in the trajectory).
-Notice that $art$ in the norm is ignored, since it is not of interest for the semantic definition of this norm.
-However, it may be relevant in other norms, as in the following example.
+} The semantics of this norm is defined as all trajectories $({\mathbb I},\tau)$, where for each agent playing a $role$, there is at least one behavior in the grounding of $act$ that is active for that agent at some time $t$.
+Variants of this semantics are possible, e.g., a \emph{persistent} version, where the behavior should be enacted at all times (not just once), or a version imposing that the artifact $art$ should be used.

-{\em At.} This is an example of norm with a spatial semantics:
+\textbf{At.} This is an example of a norm with a spatial semantics: {

-All agents in the role grounding for which behaviors grounded by the action are active should have the same position as the position of at least one artifact in the artifact grounding.
+} All agents in the role grounding for which behaviors grounded by the action are active should have the same position as the position of at least one artifact in the artifact grounding.
 This simple semantic model can, of course, be changed to encode more sophisticated spatial relations, e.g., the object has to be within certain boundaries of another object.